FlexMeasures/flexmeasures/documentation/views/dashboard.rst

 =========================

 The map shows all of the user's assets with icons for each asset type.
-Clicking on an asset allows the user to see its current state (e.g. latest measurement of wind power production) and to navigate to the :ref:`analaytics` page to see more details, for instance forecasts.
+Clicking on an asset allows the user to see its current state (e.g. latest measurement of wind power production) and to navigate to the :ref:`analytics` page to see more details, for instance forecasts.